What is Double Marker Test? Indications, Normal Range, Results & Cost

 In the medical world, Down syndrome is known as trisomy genetic disorder.
 Each cell is made up of 46 chromosomes, that is 23 pairs of chromosomes.
 To make a fetus two cells with 23 chromosomes each have to unite (the sperm and the egg) to make a whole 46 pair zygote, which later becomes the fetus.
 In some cases, during cell division, an extra pair of chromosome gets transferred among one of the chromosome pairs.
 So instead of two, there are three chromosomes.
 In Down syndrome, the 21st pair has three chromosomes instead of two.
 This anomaly manifests as the common physical and cognitive features observed with Down syndrome.

-The dual marker screening test helps to determine this condition by checking for markers that are altered if a fetus with this extra chromosome is present.
+The Double marker test helps to determine this condition by checking for markers that are altered if a fetus with this extra chromosome is present.
 These markers can also be used to detect other trisomies, namely, Edward syndrome (trisomy of chromosome 18) and Patau syndrome (trisomy of chromosome 13).
 Since these are quite rare when compared to Down syndrome, they are not commonly discussed.

 (Also read about this woman’s story - Down's Syndrome Never Stopped Me From Exploring Life)

 What are the indications for such a screening test?

 Most pregnant women in their first trimester have to undergo the double marker screening test.
 There are a few risk factors that increase a woman’s chance of having a child with Down or other genetic conditions.
 These include:

 - Age over 35 years

 - Previous child born with Down’s syndrome (or similar genetic conditions)

 What does a normal double marker test results look like?